Nutrition

 *Photo by engin akyurt on Unsplash

 A plant-rich diet can be beautifully adapted to suit any cultural cuisine, whether you come from the UK, Europe, South Asia, the Middle East, the Caribbean, East Africa or beyond.
-Traditional dishes from many cultures already centre around legumes, grains, vegetables, and spices - by building on those foundations, you can make your heritage recipes even more nutrient-dense without losing authenticity or flavour.
-Whether it's a roast dinner with vegetables, dhal with lentils and spinach, bean stews, or plant-based tacos spiced with cumin and coriander, small tweaks (such as reducing added fats or emphasising whole grains) can make a big difference for health.
-These adaptations honour both your cultural identity and your wellbeing, showing that a plant-first way of eating doesn’t require giving up the foods you love.
+Traditional dishes from many cultures already centre around legumes, grains, vegetables, and spices — by building on those foundations, you can make your family recipes even more nutrient-dense without losing authenticity or flavour.
+Whether it's a roast dinner with vegetables, dhal with lentils and spinach, bean stews, or plant-based tacos spiced with cumin and coriander, small tweaks (such as reducing added fats or emphasising wholegrains) can make a big difference for health.
+These adaptations honour both your cultural identity and your wellbeing, showing that a plant-rich way of eating doesn’t require giving up the foods you love.

-Mental Health
+Mental health

 Find out how you can optimise your mood with food